SR&ED Lease Expenditures Policy

 1.2 Introduction to lease expenditures

 Under the traditional method, lease expenditures that are either all or substantially all (ASA) (see section 3.1) attributable or directly attributable to the prosecution of SR&ED carried on in Canada may be included in the pool of deductible SR&ED expenditures.
 Lease expenditures allowable under the traditional method are discussed in section 2.2.1.
-For more information on the traditional method, please refer to the Traditional and Proxy Methods Policy.
-For more information on ASA attributable or directly attributable, please refer to the SR&ED Overhead and Other Expenditures Policy.
-For more information on the pool of deductible SR&ED expenditures, please refer to the Pool of Deductible SR&ED Expenditures Policy.
+For more information on the traditional method, refer to the Traditional and Proxy Methods Policy.
+For more information on the concepts of ASA attributable or directly attributable, refer to the SR&ED Overhead and Other Expenditures Policy.
+For more information on the pool of deductible SR&ED expenditures, refer to the Pool of Deductible SR&ED Expenditures Policy.

-Under the proxy method, an expenditure that is ASA attributable to the lease of premises, facilities or equipment for the prosecution of SR&ED carried on in Canada, or half of an expenditure in respect of the lease of premises, facilities or equipment used primarily (see section 3.2) for the prosecution of SR&ED carried on in Canada may be included in the pool of deductible SR&ED expenditures.
 The rules concerning lease expenditures under the proxy method are discussed in section 2.2.2.
-Note that despite allowing the lease of premises and facilities, lease (rent) of a building (see section 3.5) is specifically excluded and cannot be claimed as an SR&ED expenditure.
+Note that despite allowing the lease of premises and facilities, the lease of a building (rent) (see section 3.5) is specifically excluded and cannot be claimed as an SR&ED expenditure.
 For further explanation refer to section 2.2.3.

-Legislative References Income Tax Act
+Legislative References: Income Tax Act

 Paragraph 37(1)(a) Pool of deductible SR&ED expenditures – current expenditures